dylan-keyt/catch/README.md

 # Catch Code Challenge

 ## Introduction
-This is a code challenge I'm working on for Catch as part of the application process.
+This is a code challenge I worked on for Catch as part of the application process.

 Included in this README are instructions for running the application and unit tests, as well as a development log to showcase my progress and thinking throughout the challenge.